 We also strongly recommend that observers acquire at least three AB cycles (six spectra) of their targets whatever the brightness.
 This allows any systematic effects in the data to be removed by applying a median combination to the spectra.
-The most prominent of these effects are the star-like features that are randomly distributed on the array due alpha-particle decays from Thorium used in the AR coats (see Figure 2-1).
+The most prominent of these effects are the star-like features that are randomly distributed on the array due to alpha-particle decays from Thorium used in the AR coats (see Figure 2-1).
 (The AR coats were applied in 1999 when the potential problem was not recognized.)
 These features were also present at the same frequency in the original Aladdin 3 data but the smaller pixels and better sampling of the new H2RG makes the features appear star-like rather than 'blocky'.
-Although a median combine works very well (to the level of the read noise) we are planning to replace the final (ZnS) lens in the optical train by a similar lens with an AR coating free from radioactive elements.
+Also, due to seeing and guiding variations we strongly recommend that observers acquire at least three AB cycles to accurately measure spectral slope ($J-K < \pm 0.03$).
+If this is not done spectral slope cannot be measured accurately ($J-K \sim \pm 0.1$ for a single AB pair).
+Avoiding short integrations also improves the accuracy of spectral slope measurements by smoothing out seeing and guiding variations.

 The spectrograph modes before and after the upgrade are listed in Table 2.
-In PRISM mode the short wavelength limit of 0.70 μm is set by strong absorption in the AR coats, which were originally optimized for 0.8-5.5 μm, while the effective long wavelength limit of 2.52 μm is set by sky background noise at the low resolving power of the prism.
-The long wavelength limit in LXD\long mode is set by the cut-off wavelength of the H2RG array.
+In PRISM mode the short wavelength limit of 0.70 μ m is set by strong absorption in the AR coats, which were originally optimized for 0.8-5.5 μ m, while the effective long wavelength limit of 2.52 μ m is set by sky background noise at the low resolving power of the prism.
+The long wavelength limit in LXD_long mode is set by the cut-off wavelength of the H2RG array.
 All the other wavelength limits are set by the size of the array.
 Spectra are also better sampled because of the smaller pixel size (e.g. there are now three pixels across the 0.3" slit instead of two previously).